 As with all forms of lure fishing, I think it's worth using a fluorocarbon leader for its near-invisibility.
 OK, it's a bit pricey, but anything we can do to catch more fish is surely worth a few extra dollars.

-By which I mean the Atlantic Mackerel that we get around the UK shores during the summer months, not the Spanish and King varieties that frequent tropical oceans.
+Jigging with tiny lures is a great way to catch baitfish, such as sandeels, herring, sardines and mackerel.
+By mackerel I mean the Atlantic Mackerel that we get around the UK shores during the summer months, not the Spanish and King varieties that frequent warmer seas.
 Sadly, 'our' mackerel max-out at around 2lb or so.
-Few attain this weight though, most will be no more than 10oz.
+Few attain this weight though; most will be no more than 10oz.
 Now if only they went to 10lbs ...

 But they don't, which is why they're not held in high regard by 'real' anglers other than as baitfish - and jigging is the way to catch them.

 Atlantic mackerel congregate in large shoals, often in the top 30ft (10m) of the water column where they feed on shoals of brit.
 Catching them is simple.
-All you need string of small feather-type lures - 'bleeding bait' sabiki rigs are ideal - and a 1oz lead sinker on the end of the string, and start jigging.
+All you need string of small feather-type lures - the Sabiki Bait Rig is perfect for this - and a lead sinker on the end of the string, and start jigging.

-Sabiki rigs come in strings of 6 or 8 lures, each tied-off on a short snood from the main trace.
+These rigs come in strings of 8 lures, each tied-off on a short snood from the main trace.
 If you luck into a shoal of mackerel it's not uncommon to get a fish on every hook, which can be too much for the strength of the snoods.

-Here's a tip - rather than let a 'full-house' of fish reduce the number of lures on your rig, cut off the hook points on alternate ones so you've got 3 or 4 that will catch and a similar number that will act just as attractors.
-The odds are that overall, you'll catch more mackerel and retain your string of Sabikis for longer.
+Here's a tip - rather than let a 'full-house' of fish reduce the number of lures on your rig, cut off the hook points on alternate ones so you've got 4 or 5 that will catch and a similar number that will act just as attractors.
+The odds are that overall, you'll catch more mackerel and retain your string of Bait Catchers for longer.